dotbts/BPA/README.md

 To contact us or ask a question, please fill out [this form](https://forms.office.com/g/c6gsQbB2VH).

 ## Upcoming Meetings
 We typically meet every other month.
 All meetings are held on Microsoft Teams.
-Please [join the list](https://forms.office.com/g/34975BEAkF) to have the invites sent to you or subscribe to the [ICS](https://github.com/dotbts/BPA/blob/main/documents/National%20Collaboration%20on%20Bicycle%20Pedestrian%20and%20Accessibility%20Infrastructure%20.ics).
+Please [join the list](https://forms.office.com/g/34975BEAkF) to have the invites sent to you.
 The next collaboration meetings will be held:
 - [Thursday, July 31, 2025 @ 3:00pm ET](https://github.com/dotbts/BPA/wiki/2025-07-31)
 - Thursday, August 28, 2025 @ 3:00pm ET
 <!---